-Processing includes the organisation, retrieval, consultation, use and deletion or destruction of information and its disclosure to other agencies.
+Processing in this context means the organisation, retrieval, consultation, use and deletion or destruction of information and its disclosure to other necessary agencies.

 Information we collect

 In order to carry out statutory services, it is necessary for the Council to collect and hold personal information about you.
 The information we collect may include: